voipmeister/docs/pages/07.developers/02.development-environment/docs.md

 [TOC]

+# Docker Compose

+The easiest way to get a local install working is using [Docker Compose](https://docs.docker.com/compose), which comes with [Docker](https://www.docker.com).

-## Laravel Valet
+# Laravel Valet

-The easiest way to load locally is to install [Laravel Valet](https://laravel.com/docs/5.5/valet) (if you're running a Mac).
+If you don't want to use docker-compose, easiest way to load locally is to install [Laravel Valet](https://laravel.com/docs/5.5/valet) (if you're running a Mac).
 Follow the instructions to install; you install it, go to your phpvms directory, and run:

 ```bash
 valet link phpvms